 As on the original releases, we switch from the 27th to the 28th as the guitar solo ends at 09:13 and Robert begins the last verse.
 "And one is all" at 09:48 and the second "not to roll" at 09:54 have been taken from the 29th, and "don't make me roll" has been dispensed with altogether at 09:56.

 There then follows a mystifying section in which some quite complicated editing has been carried out for no readily apparent reason.
 Instead of the 28th version being allowed to run naturally to its conclusion, a section from the 27th spanning approximately four bars has been inserted, but with alterations to the guitar part in such a way that little bursts from the 27th and 28th have been sewn together, some bits repeated, others used in places where they weren't originally played.
 This all starts at 09:58 as everything switches to the 27th.
 The following bar, starting at 10:00, has a guitar part that was played on the 28th, although two bars earlier.
 The next, at 10:03, has two guitar fragments taken from different times on the 27th and stitched together.
 And the next, at 10:05, has the same guitar part from the 28th that we heard a moment ago at 10:00.
 At 10:08 the madness ends as we switch fully back to the 28th.
-This is all very impressively put together and sounds coherent enough, although slight fluctuations in guitar tone and volume can be noticed, but what on Earth was the point of it?
-The originally used passage from the 28th served its purpose perfectly well, and in fact featured a slightly more playful and inventive Bonzo, holding back the snare accents, pushing forward with the hi-hat and continuing to build the tension even in these final bars before the ritardando.
+This is all very impressively put together and sounds coherent enough despite slight fluctuations in guitar tone and volume, but what on earth was the point of it?
+The originally used passage from the 28th served its purpose perfectly well and in fact featured Bonzo in a slightly more playful and inventive mood, holding back the snare accents, pushing forward with the hi-hat and continuing to develop the tension even in these final bars before the ritardando.